careyjames/dns-scout/README.md

 <img src="apple-dns.png" alt="Apple DNS records" width="800">

 ## Features:
+-Curated Output for Clarity
+DNS Scout stands out by filtering out non-essential information, presenting users with a cleaner,
+more focused view of the DNS data, optimizing for clarity and relevance.
+-Enhanced Interactive CLI Interface:
+Unlike traditional utilities, DNS Scout leverages prompt_toolkit to offer an advanced command-line interface
+that supports easy pasting and keeps track of your domain lookup history for quick recall.
+-Clear TXT Record Display:
+Unlike basic utilities, DNS Scout lists TXT records in an easily digestible format,
+making tasks like SPF data or domain verification review more straightforward.
-Retrieves Registrar information.
+-Retrieves Registrar information
-Fetches Name Servers (NS).
+-Fetches Name Servers (NS).
-Shows MX Records (Mail Exchange).
+-Shows MX Records (Mail Exchange).
-Displays TXT Records, useful for checking domain verification, SPF settings, etc.
+-Displays TXT Records, useful for checking domain verification, SPF settings, etc.
-Retrieves DMARC Records to understand a domain's email authentication settings.
+-Retrieves DMARC Records to understand a domain's email authentication settings.

-The essential information needed to resolve client email issues:
--Registrar
--The 2NS servers
--MX records
--SPF and dmarc
-Provides the exact data with no extra fluff.
+-Provides the exact data with no extra fluff.
-Info is easy to see and copy/paste.
+-Easy to see and copy/paste.

 ### Installation Guide for DNS Scout
 Prerequisites: